esteem-boy/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task #6: This code Create a script that creates a directory named my_first_directory in the /tmp/ directory.
 Task #7: This code Moves the file betty from /tmp/ to /tmp/my_first_directory.
 Task #8: This code deletes the file betty.
+Task #9: This code Deletes the directory my_first_directory that is in the /tmp directory.